Cooking Gorgeous

 • It’s a great way to use up extra summer vegetables and herbs.

 • Once dried, you can store tarhana for months in airtight containers.
-When you're ready for soup, just rehydrate it with water or stock, simmer, and enjoy a warm, comforting bowl.
+When you're ready for soup, just rehydrate it with water or stock and simmer.

-• One of the best things about homemade tarhana is that it’s a fantastic time-saver on busy days.
-With your jar of tarhana powder on hand, you can whip up a delicious, hearty soup in under 15 minutes.
-It’s perfect for a quick lunch or a cozy dinner when you don’t have time for a more elaborate meal.
+• One of the best things about homemade tarhana is that it's a fantastic time-saver on busy days.
+With your jar of tarhana powder on hand, you can whip up a hearty soup in under 15 minutes, perfect for a quick lunch or dinner when you don't have time for a more elaborate meal.

 Ingredients You'll Need